 Flu-like symptoms don't mean you got sick from the vaccine or got COVID-19.
 The approved vaccines do not contain the live virus, which means they cannot make you sick, per the CDC.
 And just because your neighbor had a fever and chills does not mean you will.
 This response is variable.

-There are also reports that some people have a stronger reaction to the second dose, and so you may be wondering if there's anything you can do to decrease the chance of having side effects and how to care for yourself if you do.
+There are also reports that some people have a stronger reaction to the second dose of the Moderna or Pfizer vaccines, and so you may be wondering if there's anything you can do to decrease the chance of having side effects and how to care for yourself if you do.
 Here's what you need to know:

 Before Your Shot

 Don't take a painkiller like ibuprofen (Advil) or acetaminophen (Tylenol) before your vaccine in hopes of "getting ahead of" possible side effects.

 "We don't know if it will impact your immune system or not, because they did not do this as part of the vaccine trial," Dr. Posina says.

 What's more, not everyone experiences side effects, and there's no reason to take an over-the-counter medication if you don't need to.
 If you do, you're opening yourself up to potential side effects from the medication itself.

 One exception: If you regularly take an NSAID for a preexisting condition, like arthritis, or are suffering from a migraine that day and need to take it for pain relief, then it should be OK to take it, Dr. Posina says.
 There are no set-in-stone rules, but it comes down to what's best for you and your own risk-benefit.
 If you have any questions or concerns, call your doctor.